Medical Board of Australia - Medical Training Survey

 Check if your health practitioner is qualified, registered and their current registration status

-The Medical Board of Australia has previously announced that it will run a Medical Training Survey in order to better understand the quality of medical education in Australia.
+The Medical Board of Australia has previously announced that it will run a Medical Training Survey (MTS) in order to better understand the quality of medical education in Australia.

 Please visit MedicalTrainingSurvey.gov.au for more information on the survey.